 Step 3: DMS Pre Approval:

-Retest yes or no
+Retest yes or no:

-Type of A/C ie. CE-172-P
+Type of A/C ie. CE-172-P:

-Applicant Name (on pilot certificate)
+Applicant Name (on pilot certificate):

-Applicant Pilot certificate #
+Applicant Pilot certificate (student, pending, etc.)#:

-Applicant Cell #
+Applicant Cell #:

-CFI certificate #
+CFI certificate #:

-CFI Cell #
+CFI Cell #:

-Verify location for- ground/flight.
+Verify date, start time, and location for- ground/flight.

 Step 5: To make sure things go smoothly on the day of your checkride, follow the appropriate checklist below carefully WITH your CFI.
 Major omissions or inaccuracies discovered on the day of the checkride could possibly result in a reschedule or other delay which is inconvenient for both of us and costs you more money due to retesting fees.